boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 ### Generating de novo structure candidates with MSNovelist (5)

 Sometimes it might be necessary to go beyond the limits of structure database search.
 Together with the predicted fingerprint, compound classes and custom databases, SIRIUS 6 offers de novo generation of candidate structures through MSNovelist.
-See TODO make and link in prerequisites for more details on the underlying science.
+See [MSNovelist]({{ "/advanced-background-information/#MSNovelist" | relative_url }}) for more details on the underlying science.

 Please note that the likelihood of any de novo generation method performing well for actual novel compounds is very low.
 Results should be seen as suggestions or starting points for semi-manual analysis of compounds that cannot be elucidated otherwise.